CASE STUDY: Adobe Max 2025

 If you build it ...

-1. People love fonts - they love to play with them, learn about them, design with them, and talk about them
+1. People love fonts - they love to play with them, learn about them, design with them, and talk about them.
+This would be the hook that drew people to our booth and enticed them to hang around.

-2. Designers and brands need font management - they have to license, share and use fonts efficiently to avoid headaches
+2. Designers and brands need font management - they have to license, share and use fonts efficiently to avoid headaches.
+This was the core of our message: If you love fonts, it’s crucial that you know how to use and care for them.

 Our booth, ready to entertain the masses.

-We decided to wrap the exterior of our booth in type, using a layout that mimics a typecase and that is a key component of our brand guidebook.
+The booth mapped directly to these layers.
+I worked with our design team to develop an exterior wrapped in type, with hundreds of different glyphs from our library.
 We embedded keywords into the grid that reflected our value prop and brand positioning - subtle nods to the narrative we’d tell within.

-The interior of the booth utilized a completely different color scheme and shifted the visual narrative toward our products.
-The text was a mix of statistics from our own research, all of which illustrated the challenges teams face with font management, such as wasted time and lost creative productivity.
+Moving inside, we shifted the focus to our products with different color scheme and visual style.
+These interior walls highlighted statistics from our own research that illustrated the challenges teams face with font management, such as wasted time and lost creative productivity.
 We interspersed these with pithy taglines I created, such as “Helvetica without the hassle” and “Futura without the frustration,” which nail our value prop in the simplest possible terms.

 Me talking.
 When in doubt, put a meme in it.

-We also created space for short, focused presentations within the booth - something we’d never done before.
+We also created space for short presentations within the booth - something we’d never done before.
 These included case studies of work we did for the Obama Foundation and PRIDE Amesterdam, product demos, and a font licensing overview I delivered with a member of our legal team.

-Each of these talks lasted only 10-15 minutes.
-We focused on niche topics that would attract a small but engaged audience looking for answers and 1:1 dialogue.
+Each of these talks lasted only 10-15 minutes, and I worked with each presenter to sharpen their message and accompanying visuals.
+We focused on niche topics that would attract a small but engaged audience looking for answers and 1:few dialogue.
 Each of these talks ended with a handoff to our demo area and/or Monotype subject matter experts who were on-hand for further conversation.

 We deigned the presentation area to be modular, which also offered people a place to sit and rest or speak with a Monotype staffer.
 (Or for one of us to rest.)